veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

 The ca key defines the current non-stroking alpha constant, specifying the constant shape or constant opacity value to be used for all non-stroking operations (such as path fill or image drawing) in the PDF transparent imaging model.

-This provision anlong with Rules 6.4-1 to 6.4-5 prohibits the use of transparency within a conforming PDF/A-1 document.
+This provision, along with Rules 6.4-1 to 6.4-5, prohibits the use of transparency within a conforming PDF/A-1 document.

 * Object type: `PDExtGState`
 * Test condition: `ca == null || ca - 1.0 < 0.000001 && ca - 1.0 > -0.000001`